Skip to main content

 Structural Differences Between the Programs

-Market capitalization: EXPI carries a larger market capitalization than REAX as of publication.
+Market capitalization: AGNT carries a larger market capitalization than REAX as of publication.
 Both stocks are listed on NASDAQ and can be traded on public markets; agents should reference current trading data when comparing liquidity.

 Anonymous Agent Reviews